What is a Rotary Drill Operator?

 - Drilling Machine Operator

-Job Demand for Rotary Drill Operators
+Job Outlook for Rotary Drill Operators

 The states with the most job growth for Drill Operator are Wyoming, North Dakota, and Georgia.
 Watch out if you plan on working in West Virginia, Nebraska, or Indiana.
 These states have the worst job growth for this type of profession.

-Drill Operator Salary
+Salary for a Drill Operator

-The typical yearly salary for Rotary Drill Operators is somewhere between $32,110 and $87,790.
+Rotary Drill Operators make between $32,110 and $87,790 a year.

 Rotary Drill Operators who work in Alaska, Indiana, or North Dakota, make the highest salaries.